sgalles/ceylon-webgl/README.md

 Is this really a valid use case for Ceylon ?
 ---------------------

 Frankly ?
 I don't know.
-I mean, this use case is a micro benchmark as sush, and probably not the main target for Ceylon.
+I mean, this use case is a micro benchmark as such, and probably not the main target for Ceylon.

 And I happily admit that the Ceylon port is not on a par with the original JS example FPS-wise.
 I suspect it has something to do with the GC of the browser when to much Ceylon code is involved in the main render loop.
 But really I didn't investigate much.